Posted on June 25, 2020 at 6:00 am

 If you prefer fiction as a way to absorb the human experience, you can choose from classic novels and stories written by authors Zora Neale Hurston, James Baldwin, Alice Walker, and Toni Morrison as well as contemporary fiction by authors Chimamanda Ngozi Adichie, Colson Whitehead, Nana Kwame Adjei-Brenyah, Zadie Smith, and Danzy Senna.

 Movies created by black directors include the films of Ava Duvernay (hoopla offerings), Barry Jenkins, Jordan Peele, Ryan Coogler and Spike Lee (hoopla selections).
 Lee’s new movie Da 5 Bloods premiered on Netflix June 12.

 If you’re interested in learning more about local organizations that help advance the lives of people of color in the Inland Northwest, here are a few links to get you started:

-More organizations can be found through these webpages: Washington State University’s Resources for African Americans, 4 Communication and Culture’s Resources: Spokane and Northwest, and Spokane Cares’ Cultural Diversity webpages.
+More organizations can be found through these webpages: Washington State University’s Resources for African Americans and 4 Communication and Culture’s Resources: Spokane and Northwest.